hafez-ahmad/R-markdown-article-class/README.md

 ## We can use citation add symbol [@Mukhopadhyay2018]

-## initiate the upstream tracking of the project on the GitHub repo
+## Initiate the upstream tracking of the project on the GitHub repo

 git remote add origin <https://github.com/hafez-ahmad/R-markdown-article-class.git>

 ## Pull all files from the GitHub repo (typically just readme, license, gitignore) git pull origin master/ main

+Remember
 ## Pull means download
 ## Push means upload
 ## Please comments for what your are doing and then push it